tmtsoftware/csw-prototype/pkg/README.md

 handles *lifecycle* messages to determine the state of the component (Components that are not in the *Running* state, do not receive commands, for example).

-Components can implement the [LifecycleHandler](src/main/scala/csw/services/pkg/LifecycleHandler.scala) trait to be notified about lifecycle changes, such as when the component is initialized, started and stopped.

 A demo/test can be found in the [multi-jvm](src/multi-jvm) directory and run with:
 ```sbt "project pkg" multi-jvm:test```